IDinsight/mosaiks/README.md

 ### - Can you share an example of a project where we have used this?

 Yes!
 See the [mosaiks_ml](https://github.com/IDinsight/mosaiks_ml) repository for example ML models built using these features

+### - How do I contribute to this repo as a developer?

+To contribute to this repo you can make a feature branch and raise a PR (after making sure that the code works and relevant tests pass).

+To set up your dev environment, you can go through the following steps:
+1. Clone the mosaiks repository.
+2. Run `pip install -e .` in the repo's root folder to install a live local copy of the repository.
+This can be used in python as import mosaiks.
+3. pip install the two requirements files "requirements_dev.txt" and "requirements_test.txt".
+4. Start contributing!